aws-samples/aws-stf-core/README.md

 The STF IoT module provides a [central registry](https://docs.aws.amazon.com/iot/latest/developerguide/iot-thing-management.html) to store all your devices following the Smart Data Model [```Device```](https://github.com/smart-data-models/dataModel.Device/blob/master/Device/README.md).

-All measurements and data produced by a device are linked to the registered device and stored in its [Device Shadows](https://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html) following the relevant data model like for example [```AirQualityObserved```](https://github.com/smart-data-models/dataModel.Environment/blob/master/AirQualityObserved/README.md) for air quality measurements.
+All measurements and data produced by a device are linked to the registered device and stored in its [Device Shadows](https://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html) using the relevant data model like for example [```AirQualityObserved```](https://github.com/smart-data-models/dataModel.Environment/blob/master/AirQualityObserved/README.md) for air quality measurements.

 This gives an exhaustive view in real-time of the state of the device and its measurements providing Digital Twin capabilities.
 The STF IoT module is synchronized in real-time with the Context Broker so any change that occurs in the STF IoT module is replicated in the Context Broker and stored as well in the STF IoT Data Lake.

 The STF IoT Data Lake is built on top of Amazon S3.

 A bucket named ```stf-iot-datalake-${Aws.REGION}-${Aws.ACCOUNT_ID}``` is created when this stack is deployed.
-You can use an existing bucket by modifying the STF IoT Data Lake construct ([Link](./lib/stacks/stf-iot/stf-iot-stack.ts) to the file).
+You can use an existing bucket by setting the `new_bucket` property to `false` (and if not default name used, type the name of the bucket in the property `bucket_name`) in the file [```parameters.ts```](./parameters.ts).

 <br>